What Is Wildflower Honey?

 Wildflower honey derives from the nectar of different wildflowers.
 The taste, aroma, and color vary depending on the season, area, weather, rainfall, and the random nature of where and which wildflowers show up.

 Both can be used for cooking, depending on the dish.
-Wildflower honey will give a more robust flavor.
+Wildflower honey will give a more robust flavour.

 Frequently Asked Questions